|Application Due||April 8, 2022|

 Over the course of three weeks, program participants will learn about these Australian animal species and how they interact with their environments.
 In addition, students will have the opportunity to explore the unique culture and people of Australia.

-In addition to time spent on the UQ campus, participants will also travel to multiple locations throughout the program for overnight (or multi-night) stays.
-Although the program schedule varies slightly from year to year, participants typically visit Sydney, the Bunya Mountains, Stradbroke Island, Cherbourg or similar Aboriginal experience, Lady Elliot Island on the Great Barrier Reef (weather permitting) and Brisbane.
-Many of these locations are jumping off points for day trips including the Australia Zoo, Tobruk Sheep Station and various wildlife restoration programs.
+Although the program schedule varies slightly from year to year, participants in the 2022 program will visit Sydney, Stradbroke Island, Cairns, part of the Great Barrier Reef and Brisbane.
+Many of these locations are jumping off points for day trips including the Australia Zoo, O’Reilly’s Rainforest, and various Wildlife Restoration Programs.

 Australia, the world’s smallest continent, is considered by most to be at the other end of the globe.
 Australia is situated southeast of Asia between the Pacific and Indian Oceans.
 The landmass is slightly smaller than the United States.
-The University of Queensland’s main campus, St. Lucia, is located in Brisbane on the East coast of Australia.
-The Gatton Campus is located about one hour west of Brisbane.
+Known for its beaches, beautiful countryside, fascinating wildlife and exquisite reefs, students will enjoy all of the natural wonders the country has to offer!

 Accommodation & Meals

-All in-country program travel is organized by CAFNR and UQ and is included in the program fee.
+All in-country program travel is included in the program fee.
 Some individual local transportation costs may be accrued by students wishing to explore Brisbane, Sydney, and the other program locations independently during their free time.

-Addison Byrne, instructor in animal sciences, will lead the summer program.
+Professor Addison Byrne, Instructor in Animal Sciences, will lead the summer program.

 Students earn three credits of AFNR 2191: International Agriculture and Natural Resources (humanities; graded A/F) and should work with their advisors to determine how these credits will count toward their individual graduation plans.

 Please be aware that there will be approximately six mandatory orientation meetings prior to departure.
-These meetings will occur in March and April.
-Exact dates for the meetings will be available shortly after the confirmed program participant list is finalized, generally around mid-March.
+These meetings will occur in April and May.
+Exact dates for the meetings will be available shortly after the confirmed program participant list is finalized.
 Participants will be notified of the meeting details via email.

 |*Non-resident students will also be billed non-resident fees.|